dujiangsu/FaceScore-Accelerated-by-Xilinx-DPU/README.md

  ## Conclusion

  Xilinx Summer School provides me a good experience on the end-to-end deployment of FPGA && Deep Learning and it is worth experiencing.
+I'd like to thank all staffs and teachers, particularly Wei Liu and Jiahua Lu.
 The tool chain of deploying a CNN on FPGA is becoming ever mature.
 However, from my own perspective, the price, develop efficiency, and flexibility can still block the way for FPGA to general computing.
+Long way popular.

  This is a very brief introduction of our project, welcome to discuss for more info.